gjr80/weewx-averages/readme.txt

         to generate the JSON format data file every 24 hours.

-4)  By default the Averages extension places the generated files in the
-$HTML_ROOT/json folder, nominally /home/weewx/public_html/json for a setup.py
-install.
-If you wish to place the generated files in another directory then edit the 'HTML_ROOT' setting under the [[HighchartsAverages]] section in the [StdReport] section of weewx.conf.

-5)  As monthly averages are slow changing and given the relatively long time to calculates the averages for for large data sets, the monthly averages JSON format data file is only generated once per day.
-If weewx 3.6.0a1 or later is installed then the report_timing option will be used to generate the report at midnight each day.
-If weewx 3.5.0 or earlier is installed then the stale_age option will be used to generate the report every 24 hours.
-Whatever option is installed, the setting can be changed under the [[HighchartsAverages]] section in the [StdReport] section of weewx.conf.

-6)  Restart Weewx:
+5. Restart Weewx:

-    $ sudo /etc/init.d/weewx stop
+    $ sudo /etc/init.d/weewx restart

+    or

+    $ sudo service weewx restart

+    or

-    $ sudo /etc/init.d/weewx start
+    $ sudo systemctl restart weewx

-7)  This will result in the monthly averages JSON format data file being generated at either midnight or every 24 hours.
+4. This will result in:

+    -   the JSON format data file averages.json being generated at the next report cycle (and then at midnight on the first of the month (WeeWX v3.6.0 or later) or every 24 hours (WeeWX v3.5.0 or earlier)) and copied to the default $HTML_ROOT/json directory,
-Uninstallation Instructions

-1)  Stop weewx:

-    $ sudo /etc/init.d/weewx stop

-2)  Run the uninstaller

-    $ ./wee_extension uninstall=Averages

-    This command assumes the user is currently in the $BIN_ROOT folder.

-3)  If required restart weewx:

-    $ sudo /etc/init.d/weewx start

-Manual Uninstallation Instructions

-1)  Stop weewx:

-    $ sudo /etc/init.d/weewx stop

-2)  Delete the Averages extension folders and files as follows:

-    $ rm $BIN_ROOT/user/averagesSearchX.py
-    $ rm -r $SKIN_ROOT/HighchartsAverages

-3)  In weewx.conf, delete the [StdReport] [[HighchartsAverages]] section.

-4)  If required restart weewx:

-    $ sudo /etc/init.d/weewx start
+	-	the averages.html file being copied once to the default $HTML_ROOT directory, and

+	-	the averages.js and theme.js files being copied once to the default
+	    $HTML_ROOT/scripts directory.

+5. Once a WeeWX report generation cycle is complete the sample monthly averages plot may be viewed by pointing your browser at
+$HTML_ROOT/averages.html.

+6. The Averages extension installation can be further customized (eg file locations, units etc) by referring to the Averages extension User's Guide in the Averages extension GitHub wiki.